GodotSteam/GodotSteam/README.md

 What's New
 -------------
+**Updated 11/19/20:**
+- Added: new game to list
+- Fixed: misspelling in sidebar links

 **Updated 11/15/20:**
 - Changed: Linux caveats tutorial with new solution
 - Fixed: broken links on various pages for sidebar